Six things to look out for in the May 2024 local and mayoral elections

 These elections will be the last major test of public opinion before the coming general election – but are important in their own right.

-On 2 May 2024, voters across England and Wales will head to the polls to elect 10 metro mayors, several thousand local councillors, 37 police and crime commissioners, and all 25 members of the London Assembly.
+On 2 May 2024, voters across England and Wales headed to the polls to elect 10 metro mayors, several thousand local councillors, 37 police and crime commissioners, and all 25 members of the London Assembly.
 This will be the last major test of public opinion before the coming general election – but these elections are important in their own right.

 The 10 metro mayors elected in England’s largest cities, including London, will between them control tens of billions of pounds of public spending.
 At the local authority level, 2,600 councillors across more than 100 areas will be chosen to deliver key public services at a time of acute financial pressures in local government.